dsharlet/array/README.md

         jne     LBB9_11
 ```
 This is **30-40x** faster than a naive C implementation of nested loops on my machine, and I believe it is within a factor of 2 of the peak performance possible.

+(\*) Unfortunately, this doesn't generate performant code currently and requires a few tweaks to work around an issue in LLVM.
+See the [matrix example](examples/linear_algebra/matrix.cpp) for the example code that produces good performance.

 ### CUDA support